The trams in Amsterdam offer visitors an efficient and affordable way to get around the city. Many major attractions can be reached directly by tram.

-This will save you time and money and allow you to discover Amsterdam in a relaxed way.
+This allows you to save both time and money and enjoy your city trip in a relaxed way.

 Whether single ride via e-purse, also referred to as OV-card, all-day ticket, “I Amsterdam Card”, or “Amsterdam Travel Card”, you will find detailed information for all, as well as current fares here.